cubasve/Bits/README.md

   - 3. Make it difficult
   - 4. Make it unsatisfying

+- **Incorporate a habit tracking system:**

+  - Users would be able to track their habits daily and which response they did for that day (bronze, silver, or gold)

 - **When a habit is created or updated, redirect the user to that specific habit:**

   - It currently redirects to /habitgenerator